 Let’s look at the physical make-up of the ring

-The metallic finish is ALL you can see when you are wearing the Oura Ring.
-On closer inspection you can see it is electronic ‘stuff’ encased by the metal ring.
+The metallic finish is ALL you can see when you are wearing the Oura sleep ring.
+On closer inspection, you can see it is electronic ‘stuff’ encased by the metal ring.
 The stuff would look like this if you were able to take it apart (you can’t).
 Lots of layers.

 On the following two images you should just be able to make out 3 internal bumps which are the sensors.
 They protrude internally by about 1mm but you can’t feel them when wearing the ring.

 From a different angle, you can better see the bumps.

 All 3 collections have the same specifications.
 There are some physical improvements over the existing Oura Ring.